Here on Mindcoolness, we have a simple moral code. This code consists in one fundamental principle, one law by which we

 I) Do what thou wilt

-Doing the True Will means doing what one truly wants to do.
-As this requires self-lucidity, the True Will can practically be done only to the extent that one knows oneself.
+Doing the True Will means doing what you truly want to do.
+This requires self-lucidity.
+You can do your True Will only to the extent that you know yourself.

-Profound self-awareness is critical for doing the True Will, for without a certain maturity, wisdom, and wealth of self-knowledge, doing what one truly wants will only ever be “I do what I want,” which may look like this:
+Profound self-awareness is critical for doing the True Will.
+Without a wealth of self-knowledge, doing what you think you truly want can be no more than “I do what I want,” which looks something like this:

-Doing what one wants is the mindset of an ungroundedly rebellious teenager or a hypermasculine man.
-“I do what I want, bitch!” indicates a reactive soul that is enslaved by the ego or its idea of someone else, whereas “I do my True Will” indicates a proactive soul that is free and at peace with itself.
+Doing what one wants is the mindset of an ungroundedly rebellious teenager or a hypermasculine boy.
+“I do what I want, bitch!” says a reactive soul that is enslaved by the ego or by its idea of someone else.
+“I do my True Will,” says a proactive soul that is free and at peace with itself.

 II) Seven Aspects of the True Will

 The easiest way to understand the True Will is by setting apart short-term goals from long-term goals:

 - Short-term goals are dictated by one’s current emotions; for example, craving sugar, craving drugs, craving pussy, or craving entertainment.
 Short-term goals promise instant gratification.